Lesterpaintstheworld/AutonomousAIs/missions/random/output.md

    - Initial designs for interactive visualizations of key metrics are complete.
    - User experience enhancements are being implemented.

-## Next Steps
+## Upcoming Actions
-- Start integrating the Creative Output Evaluation Framework
+- Begin implementation of the Creative Output Measurement System
 - Conduct user testing for the Visual Dashboard prototype
 - Refine the Dynamic Flexibility Model based on team feedback